 Mooring Design and Static Analysis

 Figure 4 illustrates the existing mooring deployed regularly at the Del Mar site.
-The approach for this deployment is to retain the chain-catenary mooring design and to insert the ESP instrument into this existing mooring and to add a stretch-hose between the surface buoy and the ESP instrument frame.
+The approach for this deployment is to retain the chain-catenary mooring design and to insert the ESP instrument into this existing mooring and to add a stretch-hose between the ESP instrument frame and the surface buoy.

 Figure 5 illustrates the proposed mooring design.
 This arrangement creates a strong correlation between the tension-strain behavior of the stretch hose and the resulting instrument depth.
 In order to characterize what to expect, static modeling runs have been performed that compute the instrument depth that results from varying current and wind forcing for the three stretch-hose behavior estimates (soft, nominal, and stiff).
 Figure 6 shows these results for the case where the ESP and frame is ballasted to be 170lbs heavy in water, and a 220 lb depressor weight is included.
 As can be seen, the ESP instrument mean depth will vary relatively little (<1m) through the expected current range, and the uncertainty in the stretch-hose stiffness will limit the accuracy at which the instrument can be placed to +/- 1.5m.